Southampton-Liverpool Preview - NewsBreak

 NBC Sports

-West Ham vs Leicester, live!
-How to watch, stream link, team news
+Brighton vs Aston Villa: How to watch live, stream link, TV, team news

-West Ham vs Leicester: Both the Hammers and Foxes will try to inch closer to the Premier League’s top half ahead of the 2022 World Cup break, when they meet at London Stadium on Saturday (watch live, 10 am ET on Peacock Premium).
-Leicester (14 points) are all the...
+Brighton vs Aston Villa: The Seagulls will try to make their way back into the Premier League’s top-six (or -five) ahead of the 2022 World Cup break, when they host Unai Emery’s side at Amex Stadium on Sunday (watch live, 11:30 am ET on USA Network and online via NBCSports.com).

 Yardbarker